skeletonkeyx0x0/skeletonkeyx0x0/README.md

 - 👋 Hi, I’m @skeletonkeyx0x0
-- 👀 I’m interested in learning C#
+- 👀 I’m interested in learning C# and JS
-- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on C# beginner projects
 - 📫 How to reach me: Telegram: @blackrosex0x0

 <!---